18 Top Things to Do in NYC in Winter

 Beyond the fashion shows and parties, there are several panels hosted discussing the future of fashion and other topics surrounding the industry, hosted and attended by some of the biggest and most up-and-coming names in the industry.

-New York City is home to some of the best restaurants in the world, but that also means it's home to the most expensive or most fully booked restaurants.
+New York City is home to some of the best restaurants in the world, but that also means it's home to the most expensive or fully booked restaurants.
 Enter Restaurant Week, or rather, Restaurant Weeks, as the event is actually three weeks long.

-This popular event offers reduced set meals at some of the city's most iconic eateries.
+This popular event offers reduced-set meals at some of the city's most iconic eateries.
 Whether you're tucking into homemade pasta at a Michelin-starred restaurant, sinking your teeth into a Ribeye at a dimly lit steakhouse, or feasting on dim sum any day of the week, Restaurant Week gives visitors the best taste of New York, at a fraction of the price.

 If you happen to miss the winter event, there is another Restaurant Week offered in the summer.

 A rite of passage for every New Yorker, and every visitor to New York, for that matter, is a trip to the Brooklyn Flea.
-This sprawling outdoor summer market is chock-full of treasures, from antiques and vintage clothing to collectable toys, records, and more.
+This sprawling outdoor summer market is chock-full of treasures, from antiques and vintage clothing to collectible toys, records, and more.
 Come winter, the market moves indoors so that shoppers can browse and stay warm.

 The indoor Winter Market has taken up residence in Industry City, where 60 or more vendors set up tables on both Saturday and Sunday to hawk their wares.
 Keep in mind this will be one of the more expensive flea markets you encounter (it is New York, after all), but haggling is encouraged.